 Healthy kapha brings us to a peaceful sattvic state and gives us great determination and a great memory.
 These factors all help in the all important practice of responsible eating.
 Kapha is greatly enhanced by proper food combining and needs the therapeutic use of taste for elemental balance and digestive strength.

 Pitta (fire and air) primarily accumulates in the small intestine and is present as bile in the liver and gallbladder.
 Bile can be cleared in the vomiting purge of a kambo cleanse, often appearing yellow or green.
 This movement of bile can intensely burn on the way out and sometimes even moves out through the nostrils!
 Preparing with the use of a nasal oil to protect the sinuses and sesame oil pulling to protect the teeth can make this an easier experience.
 Kambo often cleanses through the bowels as well, and this kind of purge is also used in ayurvedic practice to cleanse fire and bile from the body.
 This cleansing can be very deep for pitta, refining the internal fires to burn very clean, like a ghee lamp that burns with no smoke.
-When this happens the pancreas doesn't have to work as hard, the blood sugar is more balanced, digestion is efficient, and there is less billiousness making a more peaceful (sattvic) disposition.
+After this happens the pancreas doesn't have to work as hard, the blood sugar can be more balanced, digestion is efficient, and there is less billiousness making a more peaceful (sattvic) disposition.

 Pitta (fire) has 5 primary forms in the body.
 The mental fire, Sadhaka pitta is used to digest our sensory impressions, emotions and thoughts.
 The fire of our eyes, alochaka pitta is used to digest and assimilate the light entering our eyes which also purifies our blood.
 All of the blood in the body is pumped through the eyes every 8 minutes in the average person.
 So the fire of the eyes is used to purify the fire of our blood!
 The fire of the blood, ranjaka pitta, is used to digest the contents of the blood such as sugar, or microbes or medicines which are absorbed directly in the blood such as kambo or other medicines taken sublingually.
 This fire of the blood is governed by the liver, gallbladder and spleen.
 The fire of the skin, bhrajaka pitta, is used to digest that which is applied to the skin.
 This fire of the skin also governs it's temperature and lustre.
 The fire of the stomach and small intestine is called pachaka pitta and it is used to digest food.